syncfusion-content/ej2-grid-docs/ej2-javascript/grid/print.md

 ## Print large number of columns

-By default, the browser uses A4 as page size option to print pages and to adapt the size of the page the browser print preview will auto-hide the overflowed contents.
-Hence grid with large number of columns will cut off to adapt the print page.
+When printing a grid with a large number of columns, the browser's default page size (usually A4) might not be sufficient to display all the columns properly.
+As a result, the browser's print preview may automatically hide the overflowed content, leading to a cut-off appearance.

-To show large number of columns when printing, adjust the scale option from print option panel based on your content size.
+To show a large number of columns when printing, you can adjust the scale option from the print option panel based on your content size.
+This will allow you to fit the entire grid content within the printable area.

 ![Scale Option Setting](./images/print-preview.png)

-## Show or Hide columns while Printing
+## Show or hide columns while printing

-You can show a hidden column or hide a visible column while printing the grid using [`toolbarClick`](../api/grid/#toolbarclick) and [`printComplete`](../api/grid/#printcomplete) events.
+In the Syncfusion ##Platform_Name## Grid, you have the flexibility to control the visibility of columns during the printing process.
+You can dynamically show or hide specific columns using the [toolbarClick](../../api/grid#toolbarclick) and [printComplete](../../api/grid#printcomplete) events while printing.
+This capability enhances your control over which columns are included in the printed output, allowing you to tailor the printed grid to your specific needs.

-In the `toolbarClick` event, based on `args.item.id` as `grid_print`.
-We can show or hide columns by setting `column.visible` property to `true` or `false` respectively.
+In the [toolbarClick](../../api/grid#toolbarclick) event, you can show or hide columns by setting [column.visible](../../api/grid/column/#visible) property to **true** or **false** respectively.

-In the printComplete event, We have reversed the state back to the previous state.
+In the `printComplete` event, the column visibility state is reset back to its original configuration.

-In the below example, we have `CustomerID` as a hidden column in the grid.
-While printing, we have changed `CustomerID` to visible column and `ShipCity` as hidden column.
+Here's a code example that demonstrates how to show a hidden column (CustomerID) and hide a visible column (ShipCity) during printing and then reset their visibility after printing:

 {% if page.publishingplatform == "typescript" %}